Chile country brief

 Australia and Chile have a strong bilateral relationship, based on many shared interests and cooperation in a range of international fora.
 Both countries are major southern hemisphere mining and agricultural economies, and share an Asia-Pacific trade focus.
 A free trade agreement, double taxation agreement and social security agreement underpin a growing trade and investment relationship.

-Both Australia and Chile have embassies in respective capitals.
+Australia and Chile have embassies in their respective capitals.
 The Chilean government had consular representation in Australia as early as 1899 in Newcastle.
-Diplomatic ties were established when the first Chilean charge d'affaires en titre presented credentials in Canberra on 5 July 1945.
+Diplomatic ties were established when the first Chilean chargé d'affaires en titre presented credentials in Canberra on 5 July 1945.
 After several periods of suspension, the mission was upgraded to an Embassy with an Ambassador in September 1969.
-Similarly, an Australian Legation in Chile was established in August 1946 and after a period of suspension, Australia announced the decision to re-establish an embassy in Santiago in June 1968.
+Similarly, an Australian Legation in Chile was established in August 1946 and after a period of suspension, Australia announced the decision to re-establish the mission in the form of an embassy in Santiago in June 1968.

-Following the election of a left wing government, headed by Salvadore Allende (1970-73), the armed forces, under the leadership of General Augusto Pinochet, seized power on 11 September 1973, suspending the constitution, dissolving congress, imposing strict censorship and banning all political parties.
+Following the election of a left-wing government, headed by Salvador Allende (1970-73), the armed forces, under the leadership of General Augusto Pinochet, seized power on 11 September 1973, suspending the constitution, dissolving congress, imposing strict censorship and banning all political parties.
 The junta subsequently arrested, executed, tortured or forced into exile thousands of political opponents.
 After 16 years, Chile again held democratic presidential elections in December 1989, won by the Christian Democrat, Patricio Aylwin.
-The governments of Aylwin, and all subsequent administrations of the centre-left Concertación and centre-right Coalición have continued the economic liberalisation initiated under Pinochet.
+The governments of Aylwin, and all subsequent administrations of the centre-left Concertacion and centre-right Coalicion have continued the economic liberalisation initiated under Pinochet.

-President Sebastián Piñera (of the centre-right Coalición) took office in March 2010.
+President Sebastián Piñera (of the centre-right Coalicion) took office in March 2010.
 Piñera's victory marked the first transition to centre-right government since Chile returned to democracy in 1989 and was the first elected centre-right government in more than 40 years.
 Piñera has promoted an economic agenda of structural reform to improve productivity and competitiveness and has reformed healthcare, education and the labour market.
-Chile has one of the lowest poverty rates in Latin America, but inequality remains significant.
+Chile has one of the lowest poverty rates in Latin America although inequality remains significant.
 While already part of the OECD, the Piñera administration aims to reach developed-country status by 2018.

 Chile does not have diplomatic relations with Bolivia following a long-term border dispute.
 Bolivia lost its Pacific coastline during a 19th-century war with Chile.
-Bolivia has sought to regain access to the sea since that time.
-Chile is an associate member of Mercosur (the Customs Union comprising Argentina, Brazil, Paraguay (currently suspended), Uruguay and Venezuela).
-It has also recently become an associate member of the Andean Community (comprising Colombia, Ecuador, Peru and Bolivia).
+Bolivia has sought to regain access to the sea, including by bringing a claim against Chile before the International Court of Justice (ICJ).
+Peru has also made a maritime border claim against Chile before the ICJ.
+Chile is an associate member of Mercosur (the Customs Union comprising Argentina, Brazil, Paraguay [suspended], Uruguay and Venezuela).
+It is also an associate member of the Andean Community (comprising Colombia, Ecuador, Peru and Bolivia).

 Chile is an active participant in other major international fora, including the United Nations, Organisation of American States (OAS), Asia Pacific Economic Cooperation (APEC), Organisation for Economic Development and Cooperation (OECD), International Monetary Fund (IMF), World Bank, the World Trade Organisation (WTO), Union of South American States (UNASUR) and the Community of Latin American and Caribbean States (CELAC).
 Chile served as a non-permanent member of the United Nations Security Council from 1996-97 and 2003-04, and is a candidate for 2014-15.